Why Is It Hard to Connect With My Mother?

 A Grounded Perspective

 This perspective does not replace therapy, trauma treatment, psychological support, or medical care.
-It offers a systemic understanding of why maternal connection may feel emotionally difficult, conflicted, or incomplete.
+It offers a systemic understanding of why maternal connection may feel difficult, conflicted, or incomplete.

 Explore Further